scambier/obsidian-omnisearch/README.md

 - Automatic document scoring using the [BM25 algorithm](https://github.com/lucaong/minisearch/issues/129#issuecomment-1046257399)
   - The relevance of a document against a query depends on the number of times the query terms appear in the document, its filename, and its headings
-- Can search other plaintext files and PDFs (configurable in settings)
+- Can search other plaintext files (configurable in settings)
 - Workflow similar to "Quick Switcher" plugins
 - Keyboard first: you never have to use your mouse
 - Resistance to typos